gaurangsathaye/JavaLRUMemoryDiskCache/README.md

 ## Install
 * Download https://github.com/gaurangsathaye/JavaSimpleLRUCache/releases/download/1.0/
-* From the directory you downloaded the jar, local maven install: `mvn install:install-file -Dfile=JavaSimpleLRUCache-1.0.jar -DgroupId=com.sg.simple.lru.cache -DartifactId=JavaSimpleLRUCache -Dversion=1.0 -Dpackaging=jar`
+* From the directory you downloaded the jar, run the following command to do a local maven install:
+  `mvn install:install-file -Dfile=JavaSimpleLRUCache-1.0.jar -DgroupId=com.sg.simple.lru.cache -DartifactId=JavaSimpleLRUCache -Dversion=1.0 -Dpackaging=jar`

 ## To do:
 * Persist cache on file system.